Support for LAist comes from

 Why does it matter: Residents debated whether to continue the century-old tradition this year after the devastations of the Eaton Fire.

-What's next: A tree lighting ceremony will take place Dec.
+What's next: A tree lighting ceremony is scheduled to take place Dec.
 6.

-For 105 years Christmas Tree Lane in Altadena has been bringing holiday spirit to the people of Altadena and countless tourists who make their way to Santa Rosa Avenue for a glimpse of its famous holiday lights.
+For 105 years Christmas Tree Lane in Altadena has been bringing holiday spirit to locals and countless tourists who make their way to Santa Rosa Avenue for a glimpse of its famous holiday lights.

-In January, when the fire rolled through the tight-knit community, the lights were still wrapped around the Deodar cedars on each side of the mile-long pathway.
+In January, when the devastating Eaton Fire rolled through the tight-knit community, lights were still wrapped around the Deodar cedars on each side of the mile-long pathway.

 "Some of the lines were burned but not many, for as big of an event this was in terms of fire damage," said Scott Wardlaw, president of the Christmas Tree Lane Association.

-The lights usually come down in February, after the rainy season, to make sure it's safe to scale the trees.
-This year the group wasn't able to take them down until mid-Spring.
+In a typical year, all the lights usually come down in February, after the rainy season, to make sure it's safe to scale the trees.
+This year, the fire and recovery efforts pushed back removal to mid-Spring.
 To ensure safety, the Los Angeles County Department of Public Health provided volunteers with hazmat suits.

 (L to R) Sam Tran, James Tran, and Alex Tran pose for their very first day volunteering with the Christmas Tree Lane Association.